-SHAC is an independent, local charity working in the borough of Surrey Heath.
-We are not part of or connected with the Age UK organisation.
+Surrey Heath Age Concern (SHAC) is an independent, local charitable incorporated organisation (CIO) working in the borough of Surrey Heath.
+We are not part of or connected with Age UK.

 Aims and Objectives